 Risks and Symptoms of Wearing Old Contacts

 Your lenses touch your eye, so lax hygiene and replacement practices create a risk of eye infections.
 Some infections may cause serious damage to your vision.
 According to the Centers for Disease Control and Prevention, nearly a million eye infections are reported each year.
 Many of these are related to contact lens use.

 As you wear your contacts, germs, protein deposits, and other residues build up on the surface of the contact.
-Over time your eyes will become irritated by the deposit buildup.
+Over time your eyes will become irritated by the deposit buildup and risking eye infection.